gvwilson/thirdbit/src/fiction/bear/index.md

 "Honored!"
 The soldiers who had gone down the road had come trotting back.
-Two frightened boys in hand-me-down clothes were sitting behind Jinpa, while an old woman rode behind Manpa.
+Two frightened boys in hand-me-down clothes were sitting behind Rinpa, while an old woman rode behind Manpa.

 The two boys stared wide-eyed at the nearby clouds while their grandmother told her story.
 Her son-in-law, it was his farm, she'd